-The Employer and the Union agree that the Employer's primary source of business is the contracts it has with the Province of B.C. and other customers to provide road and bridge maintenance and other services.
-It is acknowledged by both Parties that the Province of B.C. or other customers may alter the obligations of the Employer under these contracts and such changes may affect the Employer's operation.
-Given these understandings and based on the current Service Area boundaries, the Employer agrees that those employees listed in Appendix 9 - Incumbent Employees will not be subject to layoff, unless the Province of B.C. or other customers alter the obligations of the Employees and such change(s) result in the need to lay off employees.
+The Employer and the Union agree that the Employer's primary source of business is the contracts it has with the Province of BC and other customers to provide road and bridge maintenance and other services.
+It is acknowledged by both parties that the Province of BC or other customers may alter the obligations of the Employer under these contracts and such changes may affect the Employer's operation.
+Given these understandings and based on the current Service Area boundaries, the Employer agrees that those employees listed in Appendix 9 - Incumbent Employees will not be subject to layoff, unless the Province of BC or other customers alter the obligations of the Employees.